Superman II: Original production

 Principal photography for both Superman films began on March 28, 1977, at Pinewood Studios for the Krypton scenes, but by May 1977, production had run two weeks behind schedule.
 It was reported that Donner had developed tensions with Alexander and Ilya Salkind and Pierre Spengler concerning the escalating production budget and production schedule.
 Donner responded by claiming he was never given a budget.

 In July 1977, Richard Lester—who had previously directed The Three Musketeers (1973) and The Four Musketeers (1974) for the Salkinds—came on board the project as an uncredited associate producer and intermediary on Superman to mediate the relationship between Donner and the Salkinds, who were no longer on speaking terms.
-Prior to this, Lester had won a lawsuit against the Salkinds for money still owed to him from making the films, but the assets were held in legal entanglements in the Bahamas.
-The Salkinds then offered to compensate him if he would help on the Superman films, in which Lester became a second unit director where he and Donner formed an effective partnership.
+Before this, Lester had won a lawsuit against the Salkinds for money still owed to him from making the films, but the assets were held in legal entanglements in the Bahamas.
+The Salkinds then offered to compensate him if he would help on the Superman films, in which Lester became a second unit director, where he and Donner formed an effective partnership.

 By October 1977, Gene Hackman, Ned Beatty, and Valerie Perrine had completed their scenes.
 They were all under contract to finish both pictures.
 Nevertheless, with months left of filming, the Salkinds had halted filming Superman II, of which Donner had shot 75 percent, to focus on finishing Superman.
 During the pause in filming, the Salkinds agreed to a negative pickup deal with Warner Bros.
 Pictures, granting the studio rights to foreign distribution and television airings in exchange for more financing.

-Mario Puzo and David and Leslie Newman were again credited as screenwriters.
+Mario Puzo, David and Leslie Newman were again credited as screenwriters.
 Robert Benton was the only one of the first film's screenwriters not to be credited for the sequel.